Evanger’s Signature Series Dog Food receives the Advisor’s second-highest rating of 4 stars.

 However, with 51% of the total calories in our example coming from fat versus just 30% from protein, some recipes may not be suitable for every animal.

-Evanger’s Signature Series is a meat-based canned dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 4 stars.
+Evanger’s Signature Series is a grain-free canned dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 4 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.